BlazerLabs/CSC-3105-22-23-Project-Repo/docs/innobyte/BRIEF-EXPLANATION-ON-UML-TOOL-APPLIED.md

 3. **Generate Diagrams**: Utilize command-line tools or integrate with your preferred editor/IDE to generate diagrams.

 4. **View and Export**: View generated diagrams directly or export them to PNG, SVG, or PDF formats.

+## Where to Apply PlantUML

+- **Software Development**: Visualize software architecture, design, and workflows with UML diagrams.

+- **Documentation**: Illustrate concepts, workflows, and system architecture in technical documentation.

+- **Project Management**: Represent project plans, timelines, and dependencies.

+- **Education**: Explain complex topics and concepts in courses, workshops, and presentations.